cockroachdb/docs/create-table.md

 `any_name` | The name of the table to create, which must be unique within its database and follow these [identifier rules](keywords-and-identifiers.html#identifiers).
 When the parent database is not set as the default, the name must be formatted as `database.name`.<br><br>The [`UPSERT`](upsert.html) and [`INSERT ON CONFLICT`](insert.html) statements use a temporary table called `excluded` to handle uniqueness conflicts during execution.
 It's therefore not recommended to use the name `excluded` for any of your tables.
 `column_def` | A comma-separated list of column definitions.
 Each column requires a [name/identifier](keywords-and-identifiers.html#identifiers) and [data type](data-types.html); optionally, a [column-level constraint](constraints.html) can be specified.
 Column names must be unique within the table but can have the same name as indexes or constraints.<br><br>Any `PRIMARY KEY`, `UNIQUE`, and `CHECK` [constraints](constraints.html) defined at the column level are moved to the table level as part of the table's creation.
 Use the `SHOW CREATE TABLE` statement to view them at the table level.
 `index_def` | An optional, comma-separated list of [index definitions](indexes.html).
 For each index, the column(s) to index must be specified; optionally, a name can be specified.
 Index names must be unique within the table but can have the same name as columns or constraints.
 See the [Create a Table with Secondary Indexes](#create-a-table-with-secondary-indexes) example below.<br><br>The [`CREATE INDEX`](create-index.html) statement can be used to create an index separate from table creation.
 `family_def` | An optional, comma-separated list of [column family definitions](column-families.html).
+A column family is a group of columns that are stored as a single key-value pair in the underlying key-value layer.
+The reduced number of keys results in a smaller storage overhead and, even more signifcantly, in improved performance during data manipulation.
 Column family names must be unique within the table but can have the same name as columns, constraints, or indexes.
 `table_constraint` | An optional, comma-separated list of [table-level constraints](constraints.html).
 Constraint names must be unique within the table but can have the same name as columns, column families, or indexes.

 ## Examples